mixxxdj/manual/source/chapters/djing_with_mixxx.rst

-If you're working with dynamic tempo tracks that have a variable BPM beat grid, you have precise control over the sync lock behavior via the following Sync Leader buttons (available in the LateNight Skin only).
+If you're working with dynamic tempo tracks that have a variable BPM beat grid, you have precise control over the sync lock behavior via the following Sync Leader buttons (available in the LateNight and Deere skins only).

 .. |nbsp| unicode:: 0xA0
    :trim: